SachaG/SidebarVulcan/README.md

 | REST API           | [api.js](https://github.com/SachaG/SidebarVulcan/blob/master/packages/sidebar2020/lib/server/posts/api.js)                     |
 | Emails             | [emails.js](https://github.com/SachaG/SidebarVulcan/blob/master/packages/sidebar2020/lib/server/emails/emails.js)              |
 | GraphQL Union Type | [graphql.js](https://github.com/SachaG/SidebarVulcan/blob/master/packages/sidebar2020/lib/server/charges/graphql.js#L5)        |

-|

-## Codebase

-All code for the Sidebar app is contained within the `sidebar2020` package.
-It's split into three sub-directories corresponding to the environment the code will run into: client, server, and both (the `modules` directory), plus a `components` directory (components also run in both environments).

-The codebase generally follows a feature-first organization, meaning that all code related to a specific feature (posts, categories, users, etc.) is grouped together rather than grouping code by what it actually does (GraphQL code, cron jobs, models, etc.).

 ## Integrations